matplotlib/matplotlib/doc/users/annotations.rst

 Basic annotation
 ================

-The uses of the basic :func:`~matplotlib.pyplot.text` command above place text at an arbitrary position on the Axes.
+The uses of the basic :func:`~matplotlib.pyplot.text` will place text at an arbitrary position on the Axes.
 A common use case of text is to annotate some feature of the plot, and the :func:`~matplotlib.Axes.annotate` method provides helper functionality to make annotations easy.
 In an annotation, there are two points to
 consider: the location being annotated represented by the argument